What is RTLS Technology?

 GPS Tags

 GPS tags use satellites to pinpoint their location.
-They only work in outdoor areas with a clear line of sight to the sky but do not required any additional infrastructure.
+They only work in outdoor areas with a clear line of sight to the sky but do not require any additional infrastructure.
 GPS tags are less accurate than UWB tags and relatively power-hungry.
-It is possible to add some infrastructure to a site to enable Real-Time Kinematic GPS that ‘corrects’ the main GPS signal to improve accuracy to withing centimetres.
+It is possible to add some infrastructure to a site to enable Real-Time Kinematic GPS that ‘corrects’ the main GPS signal to improve accuracy to within centimeters.

 Sensors (receivers)